 - Reduce your direct cash, foundation cash, and non-cash community investment figures by the amount that you will not be able to categorize in the questions on program area, international, and country breakdowns.
 For example, if you gave \$10 million but will be able to categorize only \$8 million of it consistently throughout the survey, then reduce your direct cash, foundation cash, and non-cash community investment figures so that they sum to \$8 million. - Then, include the un-categorizable amount (in this example, \$2 million) in the "additional contributions" field.
-Note that any community investments entered in this field will not be "credited" to your company's "total community investment" (which is defined as the sum of direct cash, foundation cash, and non-cash) in the system; however, it will appear in your "total cost of corporate community investment" in the CECP reporting system (which is "total").
+Note that any community investments entered in this field will not be "credited" to your company's "total community investment" (which is defined as the sum of direct cash, foundation cash, and non-cash) in the system.

-- community investment" plus all management and program costs, the value of volunteer hours, and un-categorizable community investment). - The online system will perform a check on linked questions and will not save answers that do not match the corresponding totals in Question II.A. - While we do not advocate entering data in which you have low confidence, we do encourage you to provide reasonable approximations of figures whenever possible, as this will help to ensure that your company's community investment is recorded in its entirety.
+- The online system will perform a check on linked questions and will not save answers that do not match the corresponding totals in Question II.A. - While we do not advocate entering data in which you have low confidence, we do encourage you to provide reasonable approximations of figures whenever possible, as this will help to ensure that your company's community investment is recorded in its entirety.